PewDieMelon/NextCloudPi-extras/README.md

 # NextCloudPi-extras
-My additional extras for a clean NextCloudPi installation by ownyourbits.com.
+My extra steps to add on a clean NextCloudPi installation.

-Currently you can find:
-- a setup script to enable HEIC thumbnails on the server side.
+Currently the script contains 3 parts:
+- correcting drive mounting
+- installing and activating ClamAV
+- installing Imagemagick for HEIF thumbnail support

+Visually step 1 and 2 are not seperated within the script because man, protect your files!